joniahola/rupatella/README.md

 # Rupatella

 Chat application to companies and small groups.
-High influence to slack and discord.
+Lots of influences from slack and discord.
 This is learning project to learn Tauri, Rust and SvelteKit.

 ## Developing